 Alternate test accommodations are available when results from the usual testing method are likely to reflect a student's disability rather than their level of achievement.
-Test accommodations are arranged on an individual basis considering the nature of their disability, test format, technical skills of the student and a sense of what is fair and reasonable for the circumstances.
-Students who most frequently use test accommodations include those with learning, visual, motor, hearing and psychological disabilities.
+Test accommodations are arranged on an individual basis considering the nature of their disability, test format, and a sense of what is fair and reasonable for the circumstances.
+Students who most frequently use test accommodations include those with learning, visual, motor, hearing, and psychological disabilities.

 Test accommodations may include: